 This policy is effective with the SAP evaluation at the end of the Fall 2011 semester.

-Undergraduate students are required to make satisfactory academic progress toward their degree or certificate.
+Graduate students are required to make satisfactory academic progress toward their degree or certificate.
 All withdrawals, incompletes, and repeat course work are taken into consideration when determining SAP (Satisfactory Academic Progress).
-Incompletes and withdrawals are counted as attempted credits but not completed.
+Incompletes and withdrawals are counted as attempted credits but not completed and do not affect the cumulative grade point average.
 Transfer credits are counted as both credits attempted and credits earned, but do not affect the cumulative grade point average (CGPA).
 Nontraditional awarding of credit, including credit by exam and credit for life experience is counted as both credits attempted and credits earned, but does not affect the CGPA.
-Standards of satisfactory academic progress applies to all students, regardless of enrollment status (full-time, 3/4 time, 1/2 time or less than 1/2 time) or program.
+Standards of satisfactory academic progress applies to all students, regardless of enrollment status (full-time or 1/2 time) or program.
 All credit hours for which a student has incurred a financial obligation are considered.

 Students are also reviewed each semester for compliance with the Academic Standards.
 If they are suspended from school under the academic standards policy, they will lose financial aid eligibility for that time period.
-If readmitted to the University, they may appeal for reinstatement of financial aid.
+If a student is readmitted to the University, then the student may file an appeal for reinstatement of financial aid.

 All students who receive financial aid must complete their program within 150 percent of the normal program length, as measured in semester credit hours.
 If they exceed the maximum timeframe, they are subject to the loss of financial aid, which can be appealed following the procedure outlined below.

 The maximum timeframe will be adjusted on an exception basis for students who transfer in credits, change their majors or enroll in a subsequent degree.